bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-01-08-last-metro.md

+---
+layout: post
+title: The Last Metro
+published: true
+date: 2022-01-08
+readtime: true
+categories: ['FRANÇOIS TRUFFAUT<br>FOR THE LOVE OF FILMS']
+tags: [Drama, Period]
+metadata: 'France 1979, 132 mins<br> Director: François Truffaut'
+pdf: '2022-01-08-last-metro.pdf'
+---

 **A contemporary review**
 It is not surprising that _The Last Metro_ has proved François Truffaut’s most popular film to date both in France and the United States.
 It boasts two of France’s most popular stars, Catherine Deneuve and Gerard Depardieu, the latter proving decisively with his performance in this film, after _Loulou_ and _This Sweet Sickness_ that he is the best leading player on the screen today.
 It has a host of comic or tragi-comic characters all acted with perfection.
 Above all it is the most purely thrilling film that Truffaut has yet directed and co-authored, the most tightly plotted and ingeniously made.

 Set in the world of theatrical Paris of 1942, it tells the story of how Marion Steiner (Deneuve) is left to carry on as sole manageress and leading lady of the Theatre Montmartre, when her husband has had to flee the country because he is a Jew.
 Bernard (Depardieu) is a young actor from the Grand Guignol who joins the company as leading man in a racially impeccable play, written by a Norwegian and set at the turn of the century.
 It is called _Disappearance_.
 It would be wrong to reveal some of the surprises, but one can say that Lucas Steiner, Marion’s husband, the ‘genius’ who used to run the theatre, is in fact hiding in its cellar and that Bernard is working for the Resistance.

 Although I do not think it is Truffaut’s greatest film it is, with _Day for Night_ and _Jules et Jim_, his two other big hits, among his most enjoyable.
 Its 132 minutes flash by.
 Part of the ingenuity of its visual construction is rooted in the idea that the scenes off-stage, outside the theatre, have a greater theatricality than those inside the building.
 The little square where the theatre is situated is very clearly a set; the curtains that swish closed in the local cafe look exactly like tabs on a stage; the biggest melodramatic scene takes place in a Nazified night club.
 Just as the metaphors about filmmaking were so subtly woven into the texture of _Day for Night_, so in _The Last Metro_ all the world is a stage.